thevickypedia/Jarvis/docs/_sources/README.md.txt

 </details>

 ### Smart Devices
-A source file `smart_devices.yaml` is used to store smart devices' hostnames. `Jarvis` supports [`MagicHome` lights](https://www.amazon.com/gp/product/B08C7GY43L) and `LGWebOS` TVs.
+A source file `smart_devices.yaml` is used to store smart devices' hostnames.
+Jarvis supports `MagicHome` for [lights](https://www.amazon.com/gp/product/B08C7GY43L), `LGWebOS` and `Roku` for TVs.

 <details>
 <summary><strong><i>Setup Instructions</i></strong></summary>

-> Note: Jarvis currently supports only one hostname for TV but multiple for lights.
+- TV identifiers should have the word `tv` to distinguish between lights and tv.
+- TV hostnames should either have `LG` or `Roku` to distinguish the modules accordingly.

-- The name used in the keys will be the identifier of those light bulbs.
+- The name used in the keys will be the identifier.
+- Lights should be a dictionary of identifier and a list of hostnames.
+- TVs should be a nested dictionary of multiple parameters.
 - The source file (`smart_devices.yaml`) should be as following:

 ```yaml